Best WordPress Security Practices for Multiple Client Sites (2026)

 Step 3: Restore from Backup

-The fastest and most reliable way to ensure a complete cleanup is to revert to a pre-attack state.
+The next step is to ensure a complete cleanup to revert to a pre-attack state.

 - Identify the Last Clean Backup: Determine the exact date/time before the infection occurred.

-- Full Restoration: Restore the entire file system and database from that verified clean backup.
-If the infection vector (e.g., a vulnerable plugin) is known, update or remove it before restoring the content.
+- Full Restoration: Start by restoring the whole file system and database from your verified clean backup.
+Make sure to update or remove it before you bring your content back.

 Step 4.
 Reset Credentials